thomas0sae/koottali.app.github.io/pages/EULA.md

 This License Agreement may not provide for usage rules for the Licensed Application that are in conflict with the latest Apple Media Services Terms and Conditions ("Usage Rules").
 Emwave Technologies Private Limited acknowledges that it had the opportunity to review the Usage Rules and this License Agreement is not conflicting with them.

-Koottali when purchased or downloaded through the Services, is licensed to You for use only under the terms of this License Agreement.
+NRI Meet when purchased or downloaded through the Services, is licensed to You for use only under the terms of this License Agreement.
 The Licensor reserves all rights not expressly granted to You.
-Koottali is to be used on devices that operate with Apple's operating systems ("iOS" and "Mac OS") .
+NRI Meet is to be used on devices that operate with Apple's operating systems ("iOS" and "Mac OS") .

 TABLE OF CONTENTS
 THE APPLICATION